melodyserra/problem_solving/joshs_problem/README.md

 For 'a' you add 1, for 'b' you add '2', and so on.
 For example, the sum of the letters in "bad" is 2 + 1 + 4 = 7, and 7 is prime, so therefore, "bad" is Josh's string.

+### HINT: Think about what each letter is in terms of its relationship between
+its ascii code and its position in the alphabet.

 Your program should take input of the string from the user.
 It should validate that the string consists of only lower-case letters a-z.
   If it doesn't, it should ask the user for a new string.